 Published on October 27, 2023, at 7:00 AM UTC

-Detective Chief Inspector (DCI) Kenny expressed, “Shaye Groves was responsible for the shocking and sustained attack which tragically resulted in Frankie’s death.
-We are pleased with the jury’s verdict and the sentence will ensure Groves spends a significant period of time in prison for what she has done.
+Detective Chief Inspector Kenny said, “Shaye Groves was responsible for the shocking and sustained attack which tragically resulted in Frankie’s death.
+We are pleased with the jury’s verdict, and the sentence ensures Groves will spend a significant time in prison for her horrific actions.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.